Clear Coat Options for Wood Projects

 Maintenance of Clear-Coated Wood

-Once a clear coat is applied, maintenance keeps the surface looking its best.
-Regular dusting with a soft cloth prevents build-up of dirt and scratches.
-For deeper cleaning, use a damp cloth with water or a mild detergent.
-Avoid harsh chemicals that can damage the finish.
+Once applied, a clear coat needs straightforward maintenance.
+Regular dusting with a soft cloth removes the grit that scratches surfaces over time.
+For deeper cleaning, a damp cloth with mild detergent handles most situations.
+Avoid harsh chemicals — anything containing ammonia or bleach can damage the finish.

 Choosing the Right Clear Coat